oscar-system/oscar-website/README.md

 3. Afterwards, you can write your post in markdown syntax.
 Please note that the title is put in automatically, so you do not have to put it in the post separately.

-## How to contribute a Blog post

-Please follow exactly the same steps as for adding a new News post, except that you need to add the new markdown file in `blogs/_posts` instead of `news/_posts`.

 ## How to contribute a talk